-Public Health England is advising both new and current students to make sure they are up to date with their measles, mumps and rubella (MMR) and MenACWY vaccines before they come to University.
-We strongly advise that you consider having these vaccinations before coming to Queen Mary Univerity of London.
+UK Health Security Agency is advising both new and current students to make sure they are up to date with their measles, mumps and rubella (MMR), MenACWY and HPV vaccines before they come to University.
+We strongly advise that you consider having these vaccinations before coming to Queen Mary University of London.

 About the MMR vaccine and measles

 Measles is a highly infectious viral illness that can sometimes lead to serious complications and can be fatal in very rare cases.